drishlekh/Stock-Lookup-App/README.md

 Once installed, you can find the Stock Lookup App in your app drawer.
 Tap to open it and start using it.

-Troubleshooting
+# Troubleshooting:
-No Internet Connection: Make sure your device or emulator is connected to the internet.
+1. No Internet Connection: Make sure your device or emulator is connected to the internet.
-Invalid Stock Symbol: If you enter a stock symbol that doesn't exist, the app will show an error message.
+2. Invalid Stock Symbol: If you enter a stock symbol that doesn't exist, the app will show an error message.